Air Compressors For Construction Work

 Most tools and equipment used on the job site will be relatively low CFM, requiring less than 40 CFM, but there are some common exceptions.
 1” impact wrenches and 60 lb pavement breakers typically require 60-70 CFM, while larger tools such as rock drills and #5 spline impact wrenches need 100 CFM plus.

-It’s important to take a look at the tools you’ll be using on your job site to determine your CFM requirements.
+It’s important to look at the tools you’ll use on your job site to determine your CFM requirements.
 Consider your most common applications and what CFM they will likely require.
 If you aren’t sure, higher CFM is the safer bet.

 PSI is another minor consideration when choosing air compressors for construction.
 Fortunately, most tools and air compressors are aligned at around 150 PSI.
-Unless you have a specialized application that specifically requires more or less PSI, stick to the standard.
+Stick to the standard unless you have a specialized application that specifically requires more or less PSI.

-Finally, where you work has a huge impact on the air compressor you should use.
-Construction work can be anywhere and job sites frequently change, which makes mobile air compressors the best type of option for this type of work.
+Finally, where you work greatly impacts the air compressor you should use.
+Construction work is everywhere, and job sites frequently change, making mobile air compressors the best option for this type of work.
 Avoid skid-mounted and stationary air compressors because there are better solutions out there, as you’ll see later in this article.

 Types Of Mobile Air Compressors For Construction Work